oscar-broman/samp-weapon-config/README.md

 SetCbugDeathDelay(bool:toggle);
 ```

-Toggles a 1.2-second delay on player death to verify that the last shot was not fired using a cbug.
+Toggles a 1.2-second delay on player death to verify that the last shot was not fired using a cbug (enabled by default).
 This setting has no effect if cbug is allowed.